readium/architecture/proposals/004-publication-helpers-services.md

 Furthermore, a reading app might want to use a custom strategy to choose the cover image, for example by:

-* iterating through the `images` collection for a publication parsed from an OPDS 2 feed
+* Iterating through the `images` collection for a publication parsed from an OPDS 2 feed.
-* generating a bitmap from scratch using the publication's title
+* Generating a bitmap from scratch using the publication's title.
-* using a cover selected by the user
+* Using a cover selected by the user.

 #### Properties